 Information Technology Services (ITS)

 ITS staff shall be responsible for the management and maintenance and all other actions necessary to maintain the systems listed below.
 Furthermore, as a redundant way to ensure messages are promptly delivered, select ITS staff shall maintain the ability to post messages or deliver emergency emails.

 - Web server and redundant backup (Rack Space)

 - Web bandwidth

-Call Center The University Call Center is prepared to provide emergency Call Center/Information Center Services within it's current location (LNG214) or from a satellite location as necessary by working closely with Telecommunications and Communications and Marketing.
-Equipped with two 1-888 toll-free numbers and ten emergency response staff login IDs the Call Center would publish the toll-free numbers and provide customer service/information services up to 24/7 or as necessary throughout the duration of an incident.
+The University Call Center is prepared to provide emergency call center/information center services within its current location (LN-G214) or from a satellite location as necessary by working closely with Telecommunications and Communications and Marketing.
+Equipped with two 1-888 toll-free numbers and 10 emergency response staff login IDs, the Call Center would publish the toll-free numbers and provide customer service/information services up to 24/7 or as necessary throughout the duration of an incident.
 These services can be instead of or in conjunction with our regular Call Center responsibilities depending on the nature of the incident and the needs of the campus community.
 Information provided to callers would be based on scripting from the University's Public Information Officer.

 Crisis Communication Logistics

-The President, or his designee, shall provide status briefings to key stakeholders including, but not limited to, SUNY, State, regional and local officials.
+The president, or the president's designee, shall provide status briefings to key stakeholders including, but not limited to, SUNY, state, regional and local officials.
 The briefings shall provide the must current information regarding the incident and may include the following details (if applicable):